Our duty of care

 Please ask our staff if you wish to record conversations and if declined please respect their decision.
 The publication of any images without permission is a breach of privacy and could result in making someone feel vulnerable or unsafe.

-If you have any concerns regarding this policy, please discuss it with the person who is caring for you.
+If you have any concerns regarding this policy, please discuss them with the person who is caring for you.